-Sometimes teenagers find themselves dealing with awkward situations, and they want to get out of it without telling an obvious lie or making it even more awkward.
-Especially when it’s your friends or peers creating the uncomfortable situation.
-But how to do it in a way that allows teenagers to save face with their peers.
+Sometimes teenagers find themselves dealing with awkward situations, and they want to get out of it without telling an obvious lie or making it even worse.
+Especially when it’s their friends or peers creating the discomfort.
+But not all teens know how to get out of a situation like this in a way that allows them to save face with their peers.

-3. Get a Text from “Mom.”
+2. Get a text from “Mom”

 Blame your parents.
 “When I have to get out of an awkward situation,” says Tara, “I always blame my parents and make them look like they’re being really overprotective so I can get out of something more easily.
 My favorite excuse?
 I say I forgot to walk the dog and that my parents will kill me if they find out.”

 4. Invent a crisis

 If all else fails, there’s always the old, technology-free standby: invent a crisis.
 “If I’m dealing with a certain situation that makes me uncomfortable,” says Haley, “I will try to discreetly gather my things up and tell people that I really have to be home at a certain time.”